Gurkgamer/salesforce-sandbox/docs/TriggerFactory.md

 Custom metadata type used to configure the activation status of the Handler class.
 Use this records to control if you want to execute the code of a particular handler.

 Each entry will have to state the name of the Handler Class.
-The Enabled field will control if the handler class will be executed by the Trigger Factory. **The DeveloperName must be the class name.**
+The Enabled field will control if the handler class will be executed by the Trigger Factory. **The "Trigger Setup Name" field must have the class name.**

 Entry example for an AccountTriggerHandler class we created, the configuration would be: